wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

    (http://localhost:8000/gallery) and it should run exactly as it did before, except the gallery title is not bold.

-1. In `src/componets/Element/token.ts` add a tailwind to class to `asBold`.
+1. In `src/componets/Element/token.ts` add a tailwind class to `asBold`.
     ```ts
     const asBold = asElementToken('Font Weight')(
       addClasses('font-bold'),